-How to bind a TCP/IP address to a specific MAC address on a Tenda Router
+How to bind a TCP IP Address to a Specific MAC Address on a Tenda Router

 Description: At times it is helpful to have a specific IP address given to a device every time it connects (Static IP).
 For example, network printers work better when they always have the same address.
 The MAC address of a device is a unique address / id number for that specific device.
-This guide assumes that the device is already connected to the router on the network and needs to have a Static IP address
+This guide assumes that the device is already connected to the router on the network and needs to have a Static IP address.

 - On any computer that is already connected to the router, open a web browser.
 In the address bar at the top, type the IP address of the router (the default for Tenda routers is 192.168.0.1) and press the enter key.

 - This will open the Tenda login screen.
-Type the username and password associated with the router and press OK. (the default username and password are both
+Type the username and password associated with the router and press OK. (the default username and password are both admin).

-- Click on DHCP Server on the left side
+- Click on DHCP Server on the left side.

 - Click on DHCP List&Binding just below this.